Goaty-yagi/holbertonschool-sorting_algorithms/QUIZ_QUESTIONS.md

 - [ ] O(nlog(n))
 - [ ] O(2^n)

-he dominant factor in determining the time complexity is the nested loop, which is O(n^2).
+The dominant factor in determining the time complexity is the nested loop, which is O(n^2).
 The second loop and the constant time operations do not change this dominant term, so the overall time complexity is O(n^2).